joelwan/flowtype-hoc-exploration/README.md

 ## Results

-Behaves as expected when everything is in one file.
+Behaves as expected when everything is in one file:

     $ npm run -s flow
     Profile.js:25